Interviews by NameOral Histories

 Rio Sam Pierce

 A Dallas police officer for twenty-seven years, Pierce was in charge of basement security on the day of Lee Harvey Oswald's scheduled transfer to the Dallas County Jail.
 Pierce drove his vehicle up the Main Street ramp at the same time that some believe Jack Ruby gained access to the basement.
-Recorded on November 6, 2002, and September 27, 2011.
+Recorded on November 6, 2002, September 27, 2011, and March 1, 2014.

 An award-winning historian, Pietrusza is the author of 1960: LBJ vs. JFK vs. Nixon (2008), which chronicles the 1960 presidential campaign.
 This lecture was recorded during a public program at The Sixth Floor Museum at Dealey Plaza.
 Recorded September 17, 2008